Kirrilll/ShrineLab/README.md

 # shrine

-Flutter app build by tutorial on material.io
+Flutter app with login page and home page.
+Work with themes was based on tutorial at material.io.

 ## Getting Started